spiral/docs/odm/standalone.md

 dump($data->getErrors());
 ```

-> You can use json data in SQL queries whily working with PostgresSQL.
+> You can use json data in SQL queries while working with PostgresSQL.